ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 authors: [tom_van_den_bulck]
 title: "Streaming Traffic Data with Spring Kafka & Apache Storm"
 image: /img/2018-08-08-streaming-traffic-data/traffic.png
-tags: [Spring, Storm, Streaming]
+tags: [Spring, Storm, Streaming, Kafka]
 category: Streaming
 comments: true
 ---

-Earlier I did a workshop at Ordina in order to introduce my collegues to the wonderfull world of stream processing.
+> Earlier I did a workshop at Ordina in order to introduce my colleagues to the wonderful world of stream processing.
 For that workshop I used traffic data, since especially in Belgium, traffic data is something everybody can easily relate to as we all have to endure it every workday.

 # Table of content